-Daisy Chain was established as a charity in 2003 as the dream of its founder, Lesley Hanson, whose son Jacob was diagnosed with autism at an early age.
+Daisy Chain began life in 2003 as the dream of its founder, Lesley Hanson, whose son Jacob was diagnosed as autistic at an early age.

-We are continuing to develop our facilities and services all the time.
+We are continuing to develop our facilities & services all the time.
 Lesley died in 2004, but to ensure her dream still lives on, we need your help.